PseudoDevs/IamGhost/amd7.md

-Last updated: 2024-04-07 16:42:55
+Last updated: 2024-04-07 16:43:28
-Random Quote: Hey, ref, check your voicemail!
-I think you've missed a few calls! - Ted Mosby
+Random Quote: I have always wanted to have one mahogany desk, but crime and office don’t get along. - Berlin